 Sharing many delicious dishes at a communal table has long been a daily ritual in Asian families.
 Now restaurants around the West are encouraging this way of dining, letting food lovers sample more dishes by sharing little tastes.
 This small-plates trend is a great way to entertain at home too.
-The dishes on the following pages are an easy start.
+The dishes below are an easy start.
 Our party-size portions of such delectable fare as spicy Sichuan green beans and drunken chicken may be larger than those at restaurants, but once they’re dished up into bite-size plates, the result is the same.
 For the easiest party plan, divvy up the cooking.
 You make the addictive coconut shrimp and the exotic mandarin-berry-almond floats for dessert, then ask guests to bring one of the easily transportable dishes, such as savory hoisin-glazed pork or aromatic sesame noodle salad.
 Alternatively, our options for cooking in advance make it easy to do it all yourself.